About Krakow

 Kraków Main Square

-– a UNESCO World Heritage Site.
+A UNESCO World Heritage Site.
 Heart of the Krakow Old Town, that dates to the 13th century.
 Includes the Cloth Hall (Sukiennice), rebuilt in 1555 in the Renaissance style, the Town Hall Tower (Wieża ratuszowa), the 11th century Church of St. Adalbert, and 1898 Adam Mickiewicz Monument.
 Rising above the square are the Gothic towers of St. Mary's Basilica (Kościół Mariacki).
-900 m from the venue (10 min on foot)
+900 m from the venue (10 min on foot).

 Wawel Royal Castle

-– a UNESCO World Heritage Site, the former residence of the kings of Poland, built in the 14th century, atop a limestone outcrop on the bank of the Vistula River.
+A UNESCO World Heritage Site, the former residence of the kings of Poland, built in the 14th century, atop a limestone outcrop on the bank of the Vistula River.
 Part of larger architectural complex, including the Wawel Cathedral.
 Most visited art museum in Poland and the 20th most visited art museum in the world. ~1.5 km from the venue (6 min by trams: 8,13, 18, 72).

 Krakow Barbican & Brama Floriańska

-- a historic gateway leading into the Krakow Old Town, one of the few remaining relics of the complex network of fortifications and defensive barriers that once encircled the royal city of Krakow. ~1.5 km from the venue (20 min on foot)
+A historic gateway leading into the Krakow Old Town, one of the few remaining relics of the complex network of fortifications and defensive barriers that once encircled the royal city of Krakow. ~1.5 km from the venue (20 min on foot).

-Kazimierz
+Kazimierz District

-- Kraków’s historic Jewish district, a place where ethnic Polish and Jewish cultures coexisted and intermingled.
+Kraków’s historic Jewish district, a place where ethnic Polish and Jewish cultures coexisted and intermingled.
 Made its way to the big screen thanks to Steven Spielberg’s Oscar-winning Schindler’s List, which was shot here.
 Today, a charming mix of cafes, bars, and galleries, located amidst old sygagogues and churches.
 One of the key areas for Kraków’s nightlife. ~2 km the venue (10 min by tram 24).

 Park Zakrzówek

-- an artificial water reservoir.
+An artificial water reservoir.
 It was created in 1992 after flooding an old limestone quarry.
 It consists of two reservoirs, connected by an isthmus.
 The shores of the lagoon are one of the favorite recreation spots of Krakow residents. ~ 4 km from the venue (10 min by bus 194, 494).

 Kościuszko’s Mound